Last updated on July 2nd, 2023

 Belarus is one of the most underrated countries.
 Minsk alone is worth a visit during any season.
 Still, especially charming it gets during the holidays which country celebrates later than most of Europe.

-Festive atmosphere, lots of decorations, lights everywhere and overall festive mood create this special vibe which lasts all the way into January.
+Festive atmosphere, lots of decorations, lights everywhere and overall festive mood create this special vibe that lasts all the way into January.
 The most beautiful time in Minsk and Belarus, in general, is on New Year’s Eve and in January.
 During this time, you can also witness a real Belarusian winter – with snow but not being too cold.

 This destination is going to be one of the cheapest winter getaways yet fun.
 In January, the snow guarantees amazing sceneries.
 If you have done all Minsk sightseeing, go to a winter wonderland at Naroch Lake and Narachanski National park, rent a cabin around Brest city, go snowshoeing in Naliboki forest or visit castles in the vicinity of Minsk.
 The highest point of Belarus is only 300 meters, although it doesn’t mean that skiing is not popular there.